 There couldn't be a more varied story between these two devices than battery life.
 While the Alta HR adds a heart-rate sensor that tracks throughout the day, it was able to get about a week of battery life in our tests, which is impressive.

 The Ray, however, has six months of battery life.
 We used it for a couple of weeks and it didn't budge from "fully charged" status in the companion app.
 The Alta HR, of course, is rechargeable while the Ray will need you to replace its two button cell batteries when they do eventually die.

 Fitbit Alta HR v Misfit Ray: Price

-The Alta HR is $149.95 while the Ray is a good deal cheaper at $99.99.
-Ray accessories are also cheaper, with high-end bands, necklaces and three-packs of bands going for $29.99 while Alta HR accessories go for between $59.99 and $99.99 depending on material.
+The Alta HR is while the Ray is now a good deal cheaper at so you could really get a bargain.
+Ray accessories are also cheaper, with high-end bands, necklaces and three-packs of bands going for while Alta HR accessories go for between and depending on material.

 If you're looking for something more fitness orientated, you'd be better off with the Alta HR.
+You may also feel that a screen to consult throughout the day is a must.
 Same goes for whether you're looking for a motivational community to help you achieve your goal or fairly extensive sleep tracking capabilities.

 If you want something more fashionable at a more affordable price, the Misfit Ray is your best choice.
+Misfit is heavily discounting the Ray now so if the price might just swing it.
 That's also true if you're into swimming, since the Ray outdoes the Alta HR in that regard.
 But whichever you go for, both of these trackers are sure to slip into your everyday life.